Tag provides a unified approach forrendering,

 Creates an custom, scoped HTML tag.
-Requires a slug, which is a CSS selector as a string.
+Requires a selector: a CSS selector.
 An optional second argument may be passed for seeding the initial state.

-It will return an object with the slug as an attribute and the following namespaced functions.
+It will return an object with the selector as an attribute and the following namespaced functions.